dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 1. If heritability is high, then given **current typical genes**, you can't influence the trait much through **current typical environmental changes**.
 If you only knew that eye color was 100% heritable, that means you won't change your kid's eye color by reading to them, or putting them on a vegetarian diet, or moving to higher altitude.
 But it's conceivable you could do it by putting electromagnets under their bed or forcing them to communicate in interpretive dance.

 2. If heritability is high, that also means that given **current typical environments** you *can* influence the trait through **current typical genes**.
 If the world was ruled by an evil despot who forced red-haired people to take pancreatic cancer pills, then pancreatic cancer would be highly heritable.
-And you could change the odds someone gets pancreatic cancer by swapping in existing genes for black hair from other people.
+And you could change the odds someone gets pancreatic cancer by swapping in existing genes for black hair.

 3. If heritability is low, that means that given **current typical environments**, you can't cause much difference through **current typical genetic changes**.
 If we only knew that speaking Turkish was ~0% heritable, that means that doing embryo selection won't much change the odds that your kid speaks Turkish.

 4. If heritability is low, that also means that given **current typical genes**, you *might* be able change the trait through **current typical environmental changes**.
 If we only know that speaking Turkish was 0% heritable, then that means there might be something you could do to change the odds your kid speaks Turkish, e.g. moving to Turkey.
+Or, it's conceivable that it's just random and moving to Turkey wouldn't do anything.

 | Heritability | Influenced by typical genes? | Influenced by typical environments? |
 |-|-|-|